-Your needs some serious new painting, siding, or roofing work, but you’re terrified of falling victim to another nightmarish contractor.
-Whether you’ve had a bad experience yourself, or gotten an earful from a friend, these stories give good contractors a bad rep.
+You need new painting, siding, or gutter work, but you’re terrified of falling victim to another nightmare.
+Whether you’ve had a bad experience yourself or gotten an earful from a friend, these stories give good contractors a bad rep.

 We pride ourselves on our thorough vetting process.
-Without it, we wouldn’t have so many fantastic client testimonials.
+Without it, we wouldn’t have as many satisfied client testimonials.
 You have every right to be anxious about inviting people into your home.
 But you won’t have to be after you hear about all we do to find the right staff.

-Read more to learn about our staff vetting process.
+Here are more details regarding our staff vetting process.

 Here’s what we’ve discovered.
 Vetting candidates for our company starts before they even walk through the door.
 We thoroughly check references to be sure we’re bringing in the right talent.

 If anyone applying to be part of our team doesn’t seem reliable, we don’t hire them.
 And for the record, unreliable people aren’t fun for us to work with, either.

 We only invite a select group of candidates to an interview after we’ve gotten to know them over the phone and gained positive feedback.
 We’ve realized speaking with people gives us great insight into what we can expect from a candidate.